mridubhatnagar/blogs-backup/cl0lfkhcu03xss8nvfp0y5br6.md

       - Brand Name
       - Faculty

-3. Rank the following factors.
-Rank from 1-6.
+3. Rank the following factors?
+(Rank from 1-6.
 The most important factor is ranked 1.
-The least important factor is ranked 6.
+The least important factor is ranked 6. )
       - Course curriculum
       - Placements
       - Location